yochaigal/cairn/wip/2e/forest-seeds.md

 - **Cot**: Speckled with green moss and twigs.
 Smells faintly of rain.
   - The floor beneath the cot is thick with green moss.
 If Sweeney places his hands on the moss, it falls away, revealing an underground tunnel to **4**.
 Only Sweeney can activate this passage.
 - **Table**: On the table is a fully prepared meal of roast duck and root vegetables, equal to a full meal for 2.
   - A gift from Anglwyst.
-If eaten, the meal on the table will reform in d12 hours.
+If eaten, the meal will reform in d12 hours.

 #### Sweeney

 12 HP, 2 Armor, 13 STR, 15 DEX, 17 WIL, yew bow (d8)

 - A cantankerous, mossy old man.
-- If he is injured, the Wood will protect and even heal him.
+If he is injured, the Wood will protect and even heal him.
 Each time he dies, he returns more green than before.
 - Would like to stop the _Withering_, but cannot enter **6** due to his pact with Anglwyst.
 As a test of their honor and skill, he will ask the party for help expelling the Giant Spiders at **9**.
   - If the party successfully completes their first task, he will give the party a **Pendant of Karnon**, as well as the promise of further riches if they can undo the magic that is ravaging the forest at **6**.
   - If the party is able to disrupt the _Withering_, he will open the secret path to **4**, telling them that they may enter the hut there.